-LAB offers a range of services to improve the public engagement and impact of university research.
-A new brochure and a public talk at the 2021 SLAS Virtual Conference outlines what LAB can offer and why this area of work needs a refresh.
+LAB offers a range of services to improve the public engagement and impact of university research and show that this area of work needs a refresh.

 The outputs of academic research are often cloistered within academic institutions and publications.
 Lectures, seminars, journal articles, even books are designed and delivered within a culture whose form, language, pricing and location exclude non-experts and the non-academic.